 Final Thoughts: How To Get Rid of Dog Smell

-As any pupperino owner knows, dogs can be smelly, but there are a few things you can do to get rid of dog smell issues.
+As any pupperino owner knows, dogs can be smelly, but there are a few things you can do to get rid of dog smell issues (click here for dog hair removal tools, if that’s also a challenge with your pupper).
 From shampooing your couch to using a skunk deterrent spray, there are plenty of options available to help keep your home smelling fresh and clean.

 Do you have any tips for neutralizing your doggo’s smells?
 Share them in the comments below!